ronlanla/cover-client-js/docs/programmatic-interface.md

 To start an analysis, call `Analysis.start`.

-The first parameter is required, and is an object containing streams or buffers of JAR files to be uploaded to the Diffblue Cover api.
+The first parameter is required, and is an object containing streams or buffers of JAR files to be uploaded to the Diffblue Cover  API.

 This must include a `build` key, and may optionally include a `baseBuild` key and/or a `dependenciesBuild` key.